tomcoutts/tomcoutts/README.md

 ## Hey 👋

-Hi am Tom - Consultant/ Ocassioanly Programmer @KPMG working with the Microsoft Business Stack.
+Hi am Tom - Consultant/Programmer @KPMG working with the Microsoft Business Stack.

 ### How to Reach Me